yilanzh/wdip4v2/README.md

 * nodemon: server auto refresh

 ## Issues
-* Unable to pass data from request to public variable.
+* Unable to pass data from request to out of scope variable.
 Therefore two views were used to show link and result.
 * How to nest the code so that second request can use result from the first request.
 * More work required to obtain useful data from saved JSON file